 10:00 AM, doors open at 9:30.

 Sunday morning worship is a time for praise and reflection.
 There are hymns we sing, prayers of confession and of healing, prayers for the world, readings from scripture, and a message preached based on those readings.

 Once a month, and on high holidays (Christmas, Easter, and Pentecost), we celebrate the sacrament of Holy Communion.
 Sacraments are rituals which we believe are a means of experiencing God’s grace.
 In the United Church, the two sacraments are Holy Communion and Holy Baptism.
 Communion is a ritual whereby we take bread and fruit of the vine (in the United Church, grape juice and not wine) and symbolically name them as the body and blood of Christ, in remembrance of his death and celebration of his resurrection.

 Revelstoke United Church has a policy of open table, meaning that you are welcome without condition or reservation to participate in the sacrament of Holy Communion.
 There are no barriers between God and God’s people.
 You do not need to be perfect; what you must be is spiritually hungry.

 What to expect: A relaxed atmosphere where everyone is welcome.
-Morning worship is about an hour and 15 minutes.
+Morning worship is about an hour.
 There is a printed order of service you can follow along with.
 You may participate as much or as little as you feel comfortable.
 We sing our songs from a hymn book located in each pew, and there are Bibles as well for you to follow along with the readings if you wish.
-There is a short time for questions and discussion about faith and the world in the middle of the service.

 After the service you are welcome to join us for a time for refreshments (coffee, tea, juice, and baked goods).